 Paid Time Off

-Following Article 99 of the Labor Code, pregnant women, women who gave birth to a child/children, women and men who adopted a newborn child/children are granted the following leave in connection with the birth of a child:
+Following Article 99 of the Labor Code, pregnant women, women who gave birth to a child/children, and women, and men who adopted a newborn child/children are granted the following leave in connection with the birth of a child:

 - Maternity leave